-Not to be confused with GLS or golfball light bulbs, globes are large, round light bulbs usually used in decorative fittings and in hospitality industries like bars and restaurants.
+Not to be confused with GLS or golfball light bulbs, a globe light bulb is a large, round light bulb usually used in decorative fittings and in hospitality industries like bars and restaurants.

 Their size means that they are inappropriate for smaller lamps and fittings, but can be striking when paired with larger ceiling lights.

 Globe light bulbs can sometimes be around twice as wide as a standard GLS light bulb so as a result, their cap types are limited.
 The majority will be fitted with either a B22d bayonet cap (sometimes abbreviated to BC) or an E27 Edison screw (ES) base.
 The B22d cap is the ‘push and twist’ type of fitting that is used on the majority of lamps in the UK, while the E27 is the screw-in type that is more common in Europe and the US.

 The different sizes of globe light bulbs